 To investigate the effect of tropospheric temperature on the transition to strongly precipitating deep convection, we need a simple measure of the tropospheric temperature that characterizes the leading variance and is reasonably well observed.
-We examine three simple measures: (i) vertically averaged tropospheric temperature \hat{T} (from 200 to 1000 hPa), for which we present most results; (ii) vertically integrated saturation value, \hat{q}{sat} , from 200 hPa to the surface pressure; (iii) saturation value integrated through a lower tropospheric layer (550-850 hPa), \hat{q}{sat}^{LT} .
-The latter two measures are further discussed in subsections 3b and 3c.
-In each case, the averages are in pressure coordinates, i.e., mass weighted.
+We examine three simple measures: (i) \hat{T} , the vertically averaged tropospheric temperature (from 200 to 1000 hPa), for which we present most results; (ii) \hat{q}{sat} , the vertically integrated saturation value from 200 hPa to the surface pressure; and (iii) \hat{q}{sat}^{LT} , the saturation value integrated through a lower tropospheric layer (550-850 hPa).
+In each case, the averages are in pressure coordinates (i.e., mass weighted).

-Reasons for using \hat{T} include: the leading vertical structure of temperature variance tends to be coherent through the troposphere in the tropics, with temperature at each level correlating highly with tropospheric average (Holloway and Neelin 2007).
-Furthermore, microwave retrievals of tropospheric temperature tend to have an influence function through a deep layer (Christy et al. 2000) and these are assimilated in reanalysis data sets.
-This suggests that deep measures of tropospheric temperature are likely to be reasonably reliable even from the reanalysis data sets.
+There are several reasons for using T. First, the leading vertical structure of temperature variance tends to be coherent through the troposphere in the tropics, with temperature at each level correlating highly with tropospheric average (Holloway and Neelin 2007).
+Furthermore, microwave retrievals of tropospheric temperature tend to have an influence function through a deep layer (Christy et al. 2000), and these are assimilated in reanalysis datasets.
+This suggests that deep measures of tropospheric temperature are likely to be reasonably reliable even from the reanalysis datasets.
 This is aided by the long spatial correlation scale of temperature in the horizontal in the tropics.
-Detailed aspects of reanalysis vertical structure might not be reliable for present purposes (e.g., Trenberth and Guillemot 1998, and our own checks of reanalysis boundary layer variables against buoy data) Finally, for simple theoretical considerations, vertically integrated temperature provides a counterpart to the
+Detailed aspects of reanalysis vertical structure might not be reliable for the present purposes [e.g., Trenberth and Guillemot (1998), Trenberth et al. (2002), and our own checks of reanalysis boundary layer variables against buoy data].
+Finally, for simple theoretical considerations, vertically integrated temperature provides a counterpart to the vertically integrated moisture as outlined in section 6.
+We use the vertical mass-weighted average (as opposed to the integral) in the data analysis to provide more familiar units.
+Reasons for using $\widehat{q{sat}}$ and $\widehat{q{sat}}^{LT}$ are discussed in sections 3b and 3c.